 Before any application for registration is submitted to the city, please ensure that you have the necessary planning and building approvals.

-To register your food business in the City of Subiaco you are required to submit a completed food business registration/notification form online or by downloading a copy and returning it to the city.
+To register your food business in the City of Subiaco you are required to submit a completed food business registration/notification form by downloading a copy and returning it to the city.

 In addition you will need to provide: